secure-Linkss/bol.new/README.md

 TELEGRAM_CHAT_ID=your_telegram_chat_id
 ```

-### 4. Set Up Supabase Database
+### 4. Set Up Neon PostgreSQL Database

-1. Create a new project on [Supabase](https://supabase.com)
+1. Create a new project on [Neon](https://neon.tech)
-2. Go to SQL Editor in your Supabase Dashboard
-3. Copy the contents of `supabase/migrations/20251007032642_initial_enterprise_schema.sql`
-4. Paste and run in SQL Editor
-5. Verify all tables are created
+2. Obtain your connection string (usually starts with `postgresql://`)
+3. Ensure your database has the necessary tables.
+You can use the provided migration scripts:
+   - `database_migration.sql`
+   - `notification_migration.sql`
+   Run these scripts against your Neon database.

 ### 5. Run Development Server